 Don’t be fooled by the liberal arts label.
 Swarthmore students in the sciences and Engineering win more than their fair share of National Science Foundation and other science fellowships.

-The programs in Astronomy, Astrophysics, Biology, Chemistry, Computer Science, Mathematics, and Physics are in a league with those in big technical universities.
+The programs in Astronomy, Astrophysics, Biology, Chemistry, Computer Science, Mathematics, and Physics are in a league with those at big technical universities.
 The difference at Swarthmore is that you can also pursue your liberal arts interests.

 Swarthmore’s Engineering program is among the strongest in the country.
 If you’ve always wanted to be an engineer but aren’t willing to give up music, religion, theater, or political science, this is the place for you.
 Swarthmore’s Engineering graduates are welcomed in graduate programs throughout the country, and many go directly to jobs in the field.

 If you haven’t already, chances are that while you’re at Swarthmore, you’ll begin a lifelong habit of involving yourself in the larger world.
 Community building has been rooted in Swarthmore’s principles for more than 150 years, starting with its founding.
 Swarthmore’s forward-looking Quaker founders built the College on the premise that all persons have an inner light that must be respected and that each of us can make the world a better place.

 Today, there are several kinds of grants available to help students carry out such programs while they’re at Swarthmore.
 These grants cover costs for doing the social action program—rehabilitating low-cost housing, for instance, or helping nursing homes manage elderly patients.

 Suburban campus, cosmopolitan life